yrkumar/data-structs/README.md

 To-Do Checklist
 ---------------

-- test each individual function
+- add dependencies to each file
 - finish the rest of the data structures/algorithms with code contracts, header files, and unit tests
 - add nice printing UI functionality (i.e. for arrays and such)